Guatemalan genocide: Reparations and reconciliation

+The UN-sponsored Commission for Historical Clarification (CEH) documented 42,275 victims of human rights violations during the civil war from 7,338 testimonies.
+83% of identified victims were Maya and 17% were Ladino.
+The government was responsible for 93% of the violations, including 92% of the arbitrary executions and 91% of forced disappearances.

 The CEH's final report recommended several measures to promote reparation and reconciliation, including the creation of a National Reparations Program, searches for the disappeared, and exhumations of victims to bring closure to families.
 The report also called for an official public apology from both the president and the ex-leadership of the URNG, the creation of monuments, a holiday to commemorate victims, and the widespread distribution of the report to educate about the war and promote a culture of "mutual respect."
 The CEH report advocated social and agrarian reform, specifically declaring the need to reform the judicial system and address racism and social inequality.

 Of these recommendations, only a few have been implemented by 2012.
 The National Reparations Program (Spanish: Programa Nacional de Resarcimiento, or PNR) was created in 2003, mandated to focus on "material restitution, economic restitution, cultural restitution, dignifying victims and psycho-social reparations."
 According to the UN High Commission on Refugees, as of March 2012, 52,333 victims had been registered with the PNR and of those, more than 24,000 victims and/or families had received monetary reparations for crimes including rape, torture, execution and forced disappearance.
 Some other measures, such as naming streets after victims and creating a "Day of Dignity" to commemorate victims, have been instituted.
 PNR has primarily worked on economic reparation.